apphiaWang/home/_posts/2022-11-03-server-down.md

 ---
 layout: default
-title: Oops..
-Server down
+title: Oops!
+Server down...
-date: 2020-11-03 19:00:00
+date: 2022-11-03 14:40:45
 ---

-The server hosting gutmeta and bio-oviz is down so these platforms are unavailable now.
+Please notice that the server hosting GutMeta, Bio-oviz, Oviz is down, so these platforms are currently unavailable.
 My former colleagues are struggling to fix it.
-A new post will be issued after the server is back (if it can).
+Will release a new notice after the server is back.